 Your online activities or safety measures won’t count if your private connection is turned off due to certain.

-In fact, connection drops are quite a common occurrence in many private connections, and so, your connection must have a kill switch that goes off to prevent leaking of your real information.
+In fact, connection drops are quite a common occurrence in many private connections, so, your connection must have a kill switch that goes off to prevent the leaking of your real information.

-A kill switch plays an integral role in turning off the entire private connection before a connection drop, and this is quite handy is protecting your information.
+A kill switch plays an integral role in turning off the entire private connection before a connection drops, and this is quite handy in protecting your information.

 While at it, it would also be recommendable that you turn on your firewall to prevent data breaches and well as protecting your devices from hacking or other online threats.